 - Hypertrophic or raised scars (mostly appear on back and chest and stand above the surrounding skin surface)

-The primary cause of fungal acne is not oil in pores of the skin.
+The primary cause of this form of acne is not oil in the pores of the skin.

-However, the oil and sebum production play a vital role in feeding the bacteria that causes fungal acne.
+However, oil and sebum production in the oil glands play a vital role in feeding the bacteria that cause fungal acne.

-It can lead to irritation in skin as well as pimple-like bumps.
+It can lead to irritation in the skin as well as pimple-like bumps.

 The yeast that can lead to fungal acne is always present on your skin.